NewVantaSoft Agent Service: managed AI agents for your business

 Engineering Insights

 Three seconds.
-That's how long DraftKings' AI now takes to resolve a complex customer inquiry that used to require pulling data from account systems, payment processors, and policy databases simultaneously.
-During major sporting events, they're handling 40,000 of these requests per second with 98% accuracy.
+That is how long DraftKings' AI now takes to resolve a customer inquiry that once required pulling from account systems, payment processors, and policy databases at the same time.
+During major sporting events they handle 40,000 of these requests per second at 98% accuracy.

-This isn't incremental improvement.
-It's the difference between a library and a workforce.
+That is not an incremental improvement.
+It is the difference between a library and a workforce.

 The Architecture That Changed Everything

-For the past two years, most enterprise AI has operated on what engineers call RAG—Retrieval Augmented Generation.
-You ask a question, the system searches your documents, and an LLM generates an answer.
-Simple.
-Useful.
-And as of January 2026, increasingly obsolete.
+For two years, most enterprise AI has run on retrieval augmented generation.
+You ask a question, the system searches your documents, an LLM writes an answer.
+Simple, useful, and increasingly obsolete.

-The limitation wasn't intelligence—it was sequencing.
-Traditional RAG processes requests like a single librarian: find the right book, read the relevant section, formulate a response.
-That works fine for straightforward questions.
-It collapses when you need information from five different systems that don't talk to each other.
+The limitation was never intelligence.
+It was sequencing.
+Traditional RAG handles a request like a single librarian: find the book, read the section, write the response.
+That works for a straightforward question.
+It collapses the moment you need information from five systems that do not talk to each other.

-Agentic RAG flips the model.
-Instead of a librarian, imagine a team that can simultaneously query your CRM, check real-time inventory, pull customer history, and verify pricing—then synthesize it all in under three seconds.
-The AI doesn't just search for answers anymore.
-It reasons about what it needs, executes multiple actions in parallel, and assembles the response.
+Agentic RAG replaces the librarian with a team.
+It queries your CRM, checks live inventory, pulls customer history, and verifies pricing at the same time, then synthesizes all of it in under three seconds.
+The AI no longer just searches for an answer.
+It reasons about what it needs, runs several actions in parallel, and assembles the result.

 United Airlines and Netomi deployed exactly this architecture.
-The result: complex itinerary changes that touch fare rules, loyalty points, and live flight status now resolve autonomously, at scale.
+Complex itinerary changes touching fare rules, loyalty points, and live flight status now resolve autonomously, at scale.

 Why This Matters Now

-Here's the pressure point: 88% of enterprises have already integrated AI into at least one mission-critical function.
-Basic chatbot capabilities are table stakes.
-The competitive advantage has shifted to depth—systems that can actually navigate the messy reality of enterprise data spread across legacy APIs, siloed databases, and real-time feeds.
+88% of enterprises have already put AI into at least one mission-critical function.
+Basic chatbot capability is table stakes.
+The advantage has moved to depth: systems that can navigate the messy reality of enterprise data spread across legacy APIs, siloed databases, and real-time feeds.

-Yet 73% of organizations cite data fragmentation as their primary barrier to scaling AI.
-The bottleneck isn't model capability.
-It's architecture.
+Meanwhile 73% of organizations name data fragmentation as their main barrier to scaling AI.
+The bottleneck is not model capability.
+It is architecture.

-This is why the economics have flipped.
-Traditional approaches required expensive retraining when your knowledge changed.
-Modern agentic systems update in minutes by swapping external data nodes.
-No retraining.
-No million-dollar refresh cycles.
-Your AI stays current because it's pulling from live sources, not frozen snapshots.
+That is why the economics flipped.
+Older approaches needed expensive retraining every time your knowledge changed.
+Agentic systems update in minutes by swapping external data nodes.
+No retraining, no million-dollar refresh cycle.
+The AI stays current because it reads live sources instead of frozen snapshots.

-• 30-50% reduction in internal analysis time for knowledge-intensive tasks
+• 30 to 50% reduction in internal analysis time on knowledge-intensive tasks

-• 40-60% automation of high-volume customer support without human intervention
+• 40 to 60% of high-volume customer support automated without human intervention

-• Workers using AI across 7+ task types save 10+ hours per week—5x more than those using it for simple text generation
+• Workers using AI across 7+ task types save 10+ hours per week, 5x more than those using it only for simple text generation

 The Risk You're Not Tracking

-Penda Health in Kenya offers a model worth studying.
-They implemented agentic AI to review urgent care visits against global care guidelines, measurably reducing diagnostic errors.
-But they built it as a background system—augmenting clinicians, not replacing judgment.
-That's the posture that scales.
+Penda Health in Kenya is worth studying.
+They implemented agentic AI to review urgent care visits against global care guidelines and measurably reduced diagnostic errors.
+They also built it as a background system that augments clinicians rather than replacing judgment.
+That posture is the one that scales.

-There's also a regulatory wrinkle.
+There is a regulatory wrinkle too.
 Advanced knowledge systems like ChatGPT Health face geoblocking in the UK and EU.
-If you're operating globally, your AI capabilities may vary by jurisdiction whether you planned for it or not.
+If you operate globally, your AI capability will vary by jurisdiction whether you planned for that or not.

 What This Means for Your Next Move

 Audit your architecture, not just your AI vendor.
-The difference between a chatbot and an agentic system isn't the model—it's whether you've built the orchestration layer that lets AI reason across your actual data landscape.
+The difference between a chatbot and an agentic system is not the model.
+It is whether you built the orchestration layer that lets AI reason across your actual data landscape.

 Measure usage depth.
 Time saved on text generation is a rounding error.
-The ROI multiplier kicks in when your team uses AI for reasoning, planning, and execution across multiple workflows.
+The ROI multiplier arrives when your team uses AI for reasoning, planning, and execution across multiple workflows.

 Design for trust boundaries.
 Your system will be wrong sometimes.
-The question is whether your organization knows where those boundaries are—and whether the humans in the loop are positioned to catch what the AI misses.
+The question is whether your organization knows where those boundaries sit, and whether the humans in the loop are positioned to catch what the AI misses.

 The knowledge base you built three years ago was a library.
 The one you need now is a team.
-The companies making that shift aren't just moving faster—they're operating in a fundamentally different gear.
+The companies making that shift are not simply moving faster.
+They are operating in a different gear.

 VantaSoft Team